yasmine-mustafa-web/clinic/README.md

+# Said Clinic

 A website for A clinic

-​ Key Features:
+​# Key Features:

-​emporary booking : through JavaScript logic.
+T​emporary booking : through JavaScript logic.

  doctors' profile : You can know their specialisation,schedule , telephone and their location.

- patients' reviews
+ patients' reviews.

 Connection : You can contact them (I am still working on this tho).

-Tech Stack:
+# Tech Stack:
 Front-end: HTML , CSS AND JavaScript including json

 responsive for all screens📲